Looking for something special and a bit different to rustle up this weekend? Look no further!

 Why is LSA a super-food?
 Its packed with goodness: It’s high in protein, it’s got a healthy dose of Omega-3 fats (which help promote a healthy heart and brain function).
 LSA also helps boost bone and skin health thanks to a number of vitamin and minerals.
 This clever mix also plays a great role in helping cleanse and detox the liver, which can help regulate cholesterol levels and help eliminate unwanted fat from the body.
 Oh, did I mention it tastes delicious?

-This recipe is the BEST brownie ever.
+This chocolate brownie with white chocolate icing is the BEST brownie recipe, ever.
 I love making this, it’s really straight forward, it’s got serious wow factor and people usually groan with pleasure when they eat it.
 But, that’s no surprise really, cast your eye over the ingredients….
 All the good stuff, or the bad stuff, depending on which way you look at it (I’m not going to try and pull the wool over your eyes!)
 But, I eat this so rarely, and it’s so scrummy, I just refuse to feel bad eating it: Life is TOO short to feel guilty about eating a piece of brownie!
 That said, I do chuckle to myself when people ask what’s in this brownie.
 I usually just smile and say “one packet of dark chocolate melts in the base.
 Oh and a packet of white chocolate melts in the icing, along with a tin of condensed milk and butter”.
 Eyes usually widen and then, with a mouth full of brownie, I hear murmurs of appreciation, and then, inevitably, they ask for another slice. (more…)

 I love biscotti and, thinking ahead to Christmas foodie presents, I figured biscotti with cranberry, pistachio and white chocolate would give it a little bit of Christmas cheer (OK, and look pretty).
 Biscotti is surprisingly easy to make, the only tricky bit is making sure you have enough time to let the biscotti logs cool completely before slicing them up into little pieces and baking them again to crisp them up.
 Once cooled, package these up in a cellophane bag with a bit of ribbon – you’ve got a nice gift for a foodie.
+If you’re a complete beginner in the baking world, you might find these a little difficult I have to admit.
+However, you could always look at some baking classes on a website like Fboi.in to improve your culinary expertise.
+See how you get on!

 This recipe is a little bit Donna Hay and a little bit Beauty Foodie as I just couldn’t find the perfect recipe!
 Just quietly, I’m pretty chuffed with how this turned out!
 They taste delicious, I love the texture and the slightly salty contrast of the pistachio with the sweetness of the cranberry and white chocolate.
 Don’t tell my favourite cafe… But this biscotti is nicer than theirs… (more…)